How to create a subscription business plan (+ free PDF template)

 - Projected cash flow statements

-With these statements, there’s a lot to wrap your head around, so I’ll link you up to some resources which you can read in your own time.
+With these statements, there’s a lot to wrap your head around, so follow these links for some resources which you can read in your own time.

 This article will show you how to generate a profit and loss statement.